 Are you having a difficult time reaching people online who would be interested in the style of art you create?
-Are you frustrated because nobody besides your friends is visiting your artist website?
+Are you frustrated because nobody besides your friends is visiting your artist’s website?
 In this post, you will discover how to sell your art online by knowing who your audience is.
-The selling art online tips I am going to talk about will help you to build a solid foundation for your online art business so you can sell more art.
+The selling art online tips I will talk about will help you build a solid foundation for your online art business so you can sell more art.

-Are you inspired by all of the artists selling their art and handmade crafts online?
+Are you inspired by the artists selling their art and handmade crafts online?

 Are you trying to find ways to sell your creations besides selling your art at craft fairs?

 If you said yes to the questions above then you should focus on building an online art business.

 Selling your art online is easier than you might think.
 All you need is a platform to showcase your art (I strongly recommend building a website with WordPress).